-The market data used in this appraisal was collected, in part, from real estate agents and brokers who are knowledgeable of the subject marketplace, local and regional publications, CoStar Group, and data contained within the appraiser's files.
+The market data used in this appraisal was collected, in part, from real estate agents and brokers who are knowledgeable of the subject marketplace, local and regional publications, and CoStar Group.
 The appraiser researched comparable market transactions occurring within the subject market area and found sufficient data to estimate a reliable value of the subject property under appraisement.
-The market search for similar properties was made across the metropolitan Phoenix area.
+The market search for similar properties was specifically concentrated in the northwestern metropolitan Phoenix area.
 The analysis of the market incorporated both historic and current data.